nirgeier/KubernetesLabs/Labs/index.md

 ## 🚀 Get Started

 Ready to begin?
-Click on any lab above or start with [Lab 00: Verify Cluster](00-VerifyCluster/README.md)!
+Click on any lab on the left menu, or start with [Lab 00: Verify Cluster](00-VerifyCluster/README.md)!